dldx/PV-detector/README.md

 **STATUS:** functional proof of concept

 My goal is to be able to input any satellite image of sufficiently high resolution and get back a list of PV (photovoltaic) locations as well as polygon shapes.
-We're not quite there yet but the machine learning part works well fine now.
+We're not quite there yet but the machine learning part works well now.

 ---